Cochrane (organisation)

 Cochrane is a British international charitable organisation formed to synthesize medical research findings to facilitate evidence-based choices about health interventions involving health professionals, patients and policy makers.
 It includes 53 review groups that are based at research institutions worldwide.
 Cochrane has over volunteer experts from around the world.

 The group conducts systematic reviews of healthcare interventions and diagnostic tests and publishes them in the Cochrane Library.
 While Cochrane reviews typically focus on randomized controlled trials, some reviews, particularly in areas such as public and occupational health, also incorporate other study designs.
 These may include non-randomised observational studies as well as controlled before–after (CBA) studies and interrupted time-series studies.

 According to the Library, articles are available via one-click access, though some may require registration or a subscription.

 Structure

-The Cochrane Collaboration is a charity registered in the United Kingdom.
+The Cochrane Collaboration is a charity registered in the UK.
 The trustees for the charity are the members of its Governing Board, elected by members.
-The current chair of the Governing Board is Susan Phillips.
-The first chair of the organisation was David Sackett.
+David Sackett was the organisation's first chair.
+That position is currently held by Susan Phillips.